A248/LibertyBans/docs/Comparison-to-BanManager.md

 ### Platform Support

-Both BanManager and LibertyBans support Bukkit and BungeeCord.
+Both BanManager and LibertyBans support Bukkit and BungeeCord, and different versions of Sponge.
 Their differences:

+* LibertyBans supports Velocity.
-* LibertyBans supports Velocity, while BanManager does not.
+* LibertyBans supports Sponge 8, BanManager Sponge 7.
-* BanManager supports Sponge; LibertyBans does not.
+  * The Sponge platforms are *not* compatible with each other.
+A plugin for Sponge 7 cannot operate on Sponge 8, and vice-versa.

 (As of 20 January 2022)